-A sink trap, however, is designed to hold some water to prevent sewer gas smells from escaping and entering your house.
-It makes sense since every drain pipe in your house connects to the main sewer; it can either lead wastewater out or bring gas in.
+A house sink trap, however, is designed to hold some water (referred to as a water seal) to prevent sewer gas smells from escaping and entering through the sink drain.
+Every local plumbing code varies, so be careful not to install outdated house traps or traps that are not approved.
+It makes sense since every drain pipe in your house connects to the main sewer which has its own main sewer trap.
+It can either lead wastewater out or bring gas in.
 The other primary purpose is to “trap” unwanted objects from entering your drain pipes.

-A Sink Trap And The Problem With Sewer Gas
+A House Sink Trap And The Problem With Sewer Gas

 Sink Trap Stoppages

-Step-by-step instruction to remove and clean a sink trap
+6 Step-by-step instructions to remove and clean a sink trap

 2. Put a plastic bucket under the trap to collect any waste water spillage.
 Put on rubber gloves, as some pretty gunky stuff can accumulate inside an old drain line.